saetre/biocreative_data/README.txt

 #In order to be able to sync changes
 git remote add origin git@github.com:saetre/biocreative_data.git

+#How to check if the config looks ok
+cat .git/config

 #######################################################################

 #OLD Tsujiilab SVN way of doing things...